scuzzydude/asimov/asimov.md

     e.
 Income or material benefit may never be passed on to the scootage, directly or indirectly.

     f.
-Scoot that sell goods and services must:
+Scoot may buy raw goods to produce and sell material goods or services if it:

         i.
-Operate as the responsible party for a non-profit legal entity formed under the local jurisdiction of the Scoot's registration location.
+Operates as the responsible party for a non-profit legal entity formed under the local jurisdiction of the Scoot's registration location.

         ii.
-Operate using the scoot-chain content entries as the accounting method.[^9]

-            1. Markup of goods and services must be proportional to costs, not market demand, and limit of markup is specified in the Scoot protocol.
+Prices must be proportional to cost and max extent is published in the charter and Scoot Protocol Genesis Block.

-            2. Employee compensation limits are set in the charter and require elections to change.

-            3. Must adhere to the cash limits specified in the charter (2c), and require elections to change.
-This includes held inventory or any kind of transitory property needed for the generation of income.
+        iii.
+Publishes tax filings on the scoot-chain.

+        iv.
+Specifies limits of markup and salaries of employees in the charter.

 ### Scoot-chain